RELX: Significant divestments

 In February 1997, Reed Elsevier divested its trade publishing group (including Heinemann, Methuen, Secker & Warburg, Sinclair-Stevenson, Mandarin, Minerva and Cedar) to Random House.
 In 1998, Reed Elsevier sold the children's divisions of Heinemann, Methuen, Hamlyn and Mammoth to the Egmont Group.

 In February 2007, the company announced its intention to sell Harcourt, its educational publishing division.
 On 4 May 2007 Pearson, the international education and information company, announced that it had agreed to acquire Harcourt Assessment and Harcourt Education International from Reed Elsevier for $950m in cash.
 In July 2007, Reed Elsevier announced its agreement to sell the remaining Harcourt Education business, including international imprint Heinemann, to Houghton Mifflin for $4 billion in cash and stock.

 Between 2006 and 2019, in 65 separate deals, the company systematically sold its 300 print, business to business magazine titles, reducing the proportion of print revenues from 51% to 9%.
 Advertising, which had been the largest source of revenues when RELX was founded, represented just 1% of sales in 2018.

 In July 2009, Reed Elsevier announced its intention to sell most of its North American trade publications, including Publishers Weekly, Broadcasting & Cable, and Multichannel News, although it planned to retain Variety.
+Sister publication Video Business to Variety was closed in January 2010.

 In April 2010, Reed Elsevier announced that it had sold 21 US magazines to other owners in recent months, and that an additional 23 US trade magazines, including Restaurants & Institutions, Hotels, and Trade Show Week would cease publication.
 The closures were mostly due to the weak economy including an advertising slump.

 Variety, the company's last remaining North American title, was sold in October 2012.

 In 2014, Reed Business Information sold BuyerZone, an online marketplace; emedia, an American provider of research for IT buyers and vendors; and a majority stake in Reed Construction Data, a provider of construction data.

 In 2016, RELX sold Elsevier Weekly and BeleggersBelangen in the Netherlands.

-In 2017 the company sold New Scientist magazine.
+In 2017, the company sold New Scientist magazine.

 In January 2019, RBI sold its Dutch agricultural media and selected international agricultural media portfolio (including Poultry World) to Doorakkeren BV.

 In August 2019, Flight International and FlightGlobal were sold to DVV Media Group.

 In December 2019, RBI announced plans to sell the Farmers Weekly magazine title, website and related platforms, events and awards to MA Agriculture Limited, part of the Mark Allen Group.

+In May 2024, RX sold the Gamer Network to IGN Entertainment, division of Ziff Davis.
+However, it retained the EGX convention and Popverse.